senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 ### remix browser-solidity explained

-Browser-solidity is an IDE that allows you to (write, ) compile and deploy solidity code.
-Note that it does not offer code-completion - it is a quite simple tool.
-If you want a better IDE for writing your code you can use the pre-installed sublime-text or you can install the text editor (or IDE) of your choice.
+Browser-solidity is an IDE that allows you to write, compile and deploy solidity code.
+In the most recent versions it even offers code completion now.
+Note that browser-solidity is not a full-blown IDE (like eclipse or IntelliJ IDEA) but it offers some nice features especially for Solidity programming.
+Feel free to install the text editor (or IDE) of your choice instead.

-What makes browser-solidity nice, is the possibility to connect it to your local geth-client (or testrpc) by selecting ```Web3 Provider``` instead of ```JavaScript VM``` in the ```Execution environment``` section of the ```Contract``` tab in browser-solidity's management console.

 **IMPORTANT:**